(Miss the beginning of this series? Check out the other posts!)

 Let’s just say that neither Eric nor I are naturally gracious when we are being accused of something we didn’t do.
 In fact, we’re not all that gracious when we’re being accused of something we did do ~smile~.
 I have experienced the humbling that takes place when I realize I am to blame and I’ve experienced the inner laughter of vindication when Eric realizes he is to blame.
 It’s all kind of petty, really. ~smile~ But, it happens!

 If you’ve been following the Four Horsemen series, you’ll see that the road from criticism to defensiveness is not a long one.
 First, a couple starts out by criticizing each other – thus defaming each other’s character. (e.g., “I see you forgot to take the trash out again.
 You are so irresponsible.”)
 Next, contempt sets in. (e.g., “Your nasty parents hardly ever take their trash out either.
 Why should I expect you to be clean and tidy when you come from a family of slobs?”)
-And, after contempt eats away of a relationship, defensiveness comes in and makes a further mess.
+And, after contempt eats away at a relationship, defensiveness comes in and makes a further mess.

 Female: “I just don’t get it!
 What is so flippin’ hard about remembering to take out the trash?
 Do you want me to draw you a picture?”